 When I first heard several months ago that the competition was coming, I thought it was a cool idea and I had wanted to write something for it.
 But then, when the rules were announced, I found them not only uninspiring but anti-inspiring, and I had drawn nothing but blanks.

 First, the libretto had to be for an opera that was about five to seven minutes in length, which seems absurdly short to me.
-It seems unlikely to me that you can really accomplish the minimum that I think an opera should accomplish — tell a good story and bring out the emotions stirred up by that story through song — in a mere seven minutes.
+It seems unlikely to me that you can really accomplish the minimum that I think an opera should accomplish — tell anything resembling a real story, even a short one, and bring out through song the emotions that are stirred up by that story — in a mere seven minutes.
 If you manage to tell a very short story but don’t have time to use the music to enlarge on its emotional content, then why tell the story as an opera at all?
 It would be more effective as a short spoken play.
 Whereas, even if you use singing as the medium in which you show some kind of situation, if that situation is essentially static — if you’re not telling a story, however brief, in which somebody goes through some kind of experience and comes out the other end a different person in some way — then what you’ve got might be interesting and even good, but it’s a song, not an opera, and why not just call this a songwriting competition?

 So I was having trouble imagining how I could create a libretto that I was at all satisfied with that could be adequately set to music and run no more than seven minutes.
 That was one thing.
 And the other is that the mini opera was supposed to be inspired by one of three short prose pieces, and none of them seemed to me to contain the seeds of an opera, either.
 Each of the three describes a static situation.